kryzp/leviathan/documentation.md

 # say hello to the Next Generation (tm) leviathan docs

-leviathan uses the lev:: namespace (lev:: was annoying to type)
+leviathan uses the lev:: namespace

 this framework isnt really built for rendering 3D, but it can with enough work (similar to how gamemaker CAN, its just not exactly built with that in mind)